 The business and office administration curriculum group is designed for students who plan to secure a degree in business at a senior institution.
-The junior college Business Bachelor of Science Degree preparatory curriculum will prepare business majors in such fields as: accounting and auditing; business administration, economics; marketing; office management; personnel management; institutional and industrial management; hospital management; butle management; banking; life insurance; property and casualty insurance, or public administration
+The junior college business Bachelor in Science Degree preparatory curriculum will prepare business majors in such fields as: accounting and auditing; business administration; economics; marketing; office management; personnel management; institutional and industrial management; hospital management; hotel management; banking; life insurance; property and casualty insurance; or public administration.